 Back when I was a young and hungry grad student, my first PCB ground plane design was used to collect analog signals from several sensors.
 When looking at a voltage graph of my measurements, the noise level was horrible and completely masked the signal I was trying to measure.
 I soon realized that I had completely bungled my ground plane connections, and ground loops were ruining my signals.

-Placing your ground plane and routing your ground connections is one of the most important design guidelines in PCBs with two or more layers.
-Doing this correctly can help suppress EMI, crosstalk, and ground loops.
+Placing your ground plane and routing to ground are two of the most important design guidelines in PCBs with two or more layers.
+Doing this correctly can help reduce susceptibility to EMI, suppress crosstalk, and prevent ground loops.
 These noise sources degrade signal integrity, and proper circuit board ground plane design techniques will ensure that your device shows maximum performance.

-A ground plane can be effectively created in a two-layer PCB using a technique called gridding.
+Rather than place a continuous ground plane across the entire bottom layer, one technique that can be used in a two-layer PCB is gridding.
 Power and ground traces are routed in a differential manner, mimicking a pair of power lines.
-Every ground trace can be expanded to fill up as much of the empty PCB space as possible, and all the remaining empty space can be filled with ground planes.
+Every ground trace can be expanded to fill up as much of the empty PCB space as possible, and all the remaining empty space can be filled with ground pour.
 This technique will give your two-layer board the same level of noise reduction as a four-layer board.

 Powerful PCB Design

 About the AuthorVisit Website More Content by Altium Designer